 Being Accountable to God

-When asked the question, where babies go when they die, everyone always replies heaven.
+When asked the question, where babies go when they die, everyone always answers heaven.
 But why do they go to heaven.
 The reason that babies die in the first place is sin (Romans 3:23 ; James 1:14-15).
 The reason that all of us die is sin (Romans 5:12).
-So the question becomes then, do babies or young children sin?
-The answer is yes we know that babies cry when nothing is wrong with them.
+So, the question becomes then, do babies or young children sin?
+The answer is yes, we know that babies cry when nothing is wrong with them.
 We know that toddlers take things that don’t belong to them and then lie to cover it up.
 We know that all children disobey their parents.
-So does God simply overlook this sin in young children?
+Does God simply overlook this sin in young children?

-Now we know that God cannot overlook sin because he is both holy just and good.
-But if we say the child sins then doesn’t he same child need to do something for their sin in order to be saved?
-But someone would say that a child is not capable of doing receiving Jesus Christ as his savior so what can he possibly do?
+We know that God cannot overlook sin because he is both holy just and righteous.
+But if we say the children sin then would they not need to do something for their sin to be saved?
+But someone would say that a child is not capable of receiving Jesus Christ as his savior, so what can he possibly do?

 Before we look at the solution from the word of God for babies or young children going to heaven when they die, we must first look at some things the word of God says concerning sin.